 Laser Hair Removal Side Effects

 Thermal burns is a quite common side effect caused by a laser.
-These kind of burns result in blisters that can be very painful and contribute to a lot of discomfort.
+These kinds of burns result in blisters that can be very painful and contribute to a lot of discomforts.
 Even though it sounds quite scary and serious, there are ways to prevent them from appearing.
 First of all, it’s important to select an appropriate laser machine that wouldn’t cause burns.
 It’s especially essential to select the right device for those who have darker skin.
 In addition to that, you need to trim your hair before each hair removal.
 That ensures that laser procedure will not result in cutaneous burns.
 In case you are wondering, those are simply burns that are caused by heat or electrical current.
 However, if you end up getting burns you can treat them with analgesics and topical emollients.

 Like many other methods permanent hair removal treatment like this one causes pain.
-What is pain like?
+What is the pain like?
 It’s the kind of pain you would experience if you were to snap elastic band against your skin.
 Not very pleasant.
 There are still ways that can help you prevent or reduce the pain.
-One of them is the usage of anesthetic creams before procedure.
+One of them is the usage of anesthetic creams before the procedure.
 The second one, cooling the air in the room where you are going to remove your hair.
 The third one, local anesthesia.
 It’s up to you whether you want to go for any of these methods or embrace the pain and see whether it’s so bad.
 In the end, if you were to choose to remove hair in the clinic, they are most probably going to advise you on most suitable pain prevention methods.

 If you choose to embrace the pain, make sure to use ice packs to cool down affected areas.
-As a result, pain will subside and skin will relax.
+As a result, the pain will subside and skin will relax.
 Experiencing pain tenses up your whole body, it’s a good idea to have a massage and just relax for a while.
 All in all, pain is a beatable side effect.

 Premature Hair Graying

 Hair graying is a natural process in life that every person of age will experience.
 It’s completely normal and doesn’t seem to cause any discomfort to a human being.
-Obviously, grey hair cause each one of us to look older.
+Obviously, grey hair causes each one of us to look older.
 However, they may also make us look better.
-Interestingly, photoepilation causes premature graying of hair.
+Interestingly, photo epilation causes premature graying of hair.
 Scientists haven’t found a way to prevent it or treat it yet.
 Therefore, it’s a possible side effect that you won’t be able to control.
 Obviously, you’ll not turn grey in a day.
 However, you may notice grey hair appearing from time to time.

-Permanent laser hair removal procedure sometimes may cause hyperthropic and keloidal scars.
-However, cases when people end up suffering from this side effect are rare.
+Permanent laser hair removal procedure sometimes may cause hypertrophic and keloidal scars.
+However, cases, when people end up suffering from this side effect, are rare.
 The best way to prevent this seemingly terrible result is to make sure there is no family history of easy scarring.
-If anyone related to you has suffered from hypertrhopic and keloidal scars, laser hair removal may not be for you.
+If anyone related to you has suffered from hypertrophic and keloidal scars, laser hair removal may not be for you.
 It’s very important to discuss that with your doctor.
 However, sometimes this side effect may come up out of nowhere, even if your family history is clear.
 What to do then?
 Treatments involve using steroid injections with intense pulsed light as well as excision laser and carbon dioxide laser.
 Please make sure to discuss all of the possible outcomes of such a hair removal with your doctor.
 In the end, all of these procedures also cost making laser hair removal not affordable.

 It’s of extreme importance to wear protective goggles that will secure your eyes from specific waves.
 These waves can cause a lot of damage to your eyes and contribute towards worse eye-sight.
 As a result, you may end up with such diseases as cataracts, iritis, uveitis, iris atrophy and retinal burns.
 In addition to that, it’s very dangerous to use laser hair removal for eyebrows since even goggles cannot protect your eye in that case.
 However, if you end up with damaged eyes, you should seek for a doctor’s help and treat each eye accordingly.

-Growth of Thicker Hair Afterwards
+The growth of Thicker Hair Afterwards

-The reason why hair grow back thicker after the first couple of times is unknown.
+The reason why hair grows back thicker after the first couple of times is unknown.
 However, the fact that it happens is very apparent and frequent.
 That’s mainly the reason why one laser hair removal session is usually not enough.
 Affordable laser hair removal still exists!
 Even if you are going to have a few procedures to permanently remove your hair, you still need a substantial break between them.
 Therefore, you will have time to save up more money.
 In conclusion, if you have one hair removal treatment and they happen to grow back thicker, don’t be scared.
 The best cure to get rid of hair is to go and get another procedure.
 Sometimes buying a laser hair removal machine can bring better results and end up being cheaper.

 Prolonged Face Redness